 Scienceworks is a national leader in helping the public better understand the wonders of science and has a dedicated team of over 150 volunteers who assist staff in both front of house and behind the scenes roles.

 Front of House Roles

-1 - Activities Assistants: Working with Public Programs staff to enhance the experience of visitors on weekends and during school holidays with specially designed activities for families with children under 12 years of age.
-Staff and Volunteers engage with these visitors, deepening their understanding of our galleries and exhibitions.
-These hands on, often craft based activities, allow children to make and keep unique creations as a memory of an immersive learning experience.
+1 - Activities Assistants: Working with Education and Community Programs staff to enhance the experience of visitors on weekends and during school holidays with specially designed activities for families with children under 12 years of age.
+Staff and volunteers engage with these visitors, deepening their understanding of our galleries and exhibitions.
+These hands-on, often craft based activities allow children to make and keep unique creations as a memory of an immersive learning experience.
 Special events cater for visitors and stakeholders of all ages.